novotnyllc/Zeroconf/README.md

 	<tr>
 		<td>callback</td>
 		<td>null</td>
-		<td>If provided, called per IZeroconfigRecord as they are processed.
+		<td>If provided, called per IZeroconfigHost as they are processed.
 This can be used to stream
 			data back prior to call completion.</td>
 	</tr>
 	<tr>